-Ensure your personal assets remain secure while still getting your business the credit it needs.
+Protect your personal assets while getting your business the credit it needs.

-Finding a business credit card with no personal guarantee can be a tedious task.
-After all, no one wants to issue a credit card and then get stuck with the debt if the business fails.
+As of September 2022, only one major credit card issuer offers a business credit card without a personal guarantee.
+Ever risk averse, few providers want to issue a business credit card and then get stuck with the debt if the business fails.

 What is a personal guarantee?